polyactis/pegaflow/README.md

 # Pegasus Workflow Management System Python3 API
-Pegapy3 contains the Python3 APIs for Pegasus WMS (http://pegasus.isi.edu/).
-Pegasus only offers Python2 support.
+Pegapy3 is a package of the Python3 APIs for Pegasus WMS (http://pegasus.isi.edu/).
+Pegasus offers Python2 support only.

 Pegapy3 also contains a helper class, Workflow.py, for users to inherit.
 It simplifies the Pegasus workflow writing.

 Pegasus allows a developer to connect dependent computing jobs into a DAG (Directed Acyclic Graph) and starts jobs according to the dependency.

+Pegasus jobs do NOT support UNIX pipes. [shell/pipeCommandOutput2File.sh](pegapy3/shell/pipeCommandOutput2File.sh) is offered to redirect the output (stdout) of a program to a file. shell/ contains a few other useful shell scripts.

 * The DAX API (Versions 3) and the helper class Workflow.py
 * The monitoring API